oroinc/documentation/admin_guide/security/admin_capabilities.rst

 Share Grid View
 ---------------

-A user can share the :ref:`grid <user-guide-ui-components-grids>` views that they have configured.
-This way, they can :ref:`adjust a grid <user-guide-ui-components-grids-adjust>` and share it with other users.
+A user can :ref:`share the grid views <doc-grids-actions-grid-views-share>` that they have configured.

 This is particularly useful for team-leads and heads of departments who want to modify and share grids with their subordinates.